gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     binaries.all {
         if (binary.platform == platforms.x86_optimised) {
-            // Customise arguments for "x86_optimised" variants
+            // Customize arguments for "x86_optimised" variants
         }

         if (binary.platform.architecture.name == "x86") {
-            // Customise arguments for all "x86_standard" and "x86_optimised" variants
+            // Customize arguments for all "x86_standard" and "x86_optimised" variants
         }
     }